 - Resume Writing Learn how to make a lasting and positive impression on a prospective employer in a short amount of time by receiving assistance from a certified resume writer.
 Whether you are in the beginning stages or in need of a final proof, visit the office of career development for a consultation. - Mock Interviews Receive help in learning how to answer difficult questions, develop interview strategies, improve your communication skills and reduce your stress before an actual job interview. - Etiquette Consultations Discover how to impress a prospective employer during a dinner interview or learn specifics on proper business etiquette.
 Master the technique of creating a positive image by speaking with a certified etiquette consultant.

-The Career Development Office is located in Room C200 on the Main Campus in Galesburg.
+The Career Development Office is located in Room C200 on the Main Campus and Room G112 on Wednesdays at the CME.
 For more information, contact the coordinator of career development at 309.341.5246.